 We need to recognise that many people are working in rapidly changing, sometimes hostile environments where the risk of psychological injury is high.
 We need to recognise that the riskiest jobs for mental health - those with the most demands and the least control, the least reward per effort, and where the organisational justice is negligible are those often occupied by people with the highest risk of mental health problems.

-We need to know more about the mental health impact of precarious employment, working multiple jobs, or the effect of compulsion into any employment arising from social security policy if we are to understand the role of work in both addressing and perpetuating mental health inequalities.
+We need to know more about the mental health impact of precarious employment, working multiple jobs, or the effect of compulsion on any employment arising from social security policy if we are to understand the role of work in both addressing and perpetuating mental health inequalities.

-These unexplored factors are key in our call for better mental health research, to help us understand and address the causes of mental ill health both in work and around work.
+These unexplored factors are key in our call for better mental health research, to help us understand and address the causes of mental ill-health both in work and around work.

 This week, we’ll be speaking at a number of workplaces about what thriving means to them – and how workplaces can best commit to ensuring that their people are able to thrive when possible.
-If you’d like to talk to us about our workplace programmes, CSR links, and corporate partnerships please get in touch by emailing Chris O'Sullivan at [email protected].

 We need your help